-In the Russia’s Far North region, 600 kilometers inside the Arctic Circle, some unusual logistics resources are being used to start up Yamal LNG by late 2017.
+In the Russia’s Far North region, 600 kilometers inside the Arctic Circle, some unusual logistics resources were used to start up Yamal LNG by late 2017.
 Total, in partnership with Novatek, CNPC and Silk Road Fund, has built a large-capacity regional transport hub, a key infrastructure component needed to achieve the record production lead time for this massive gas project.

-Yamal LNG, Extreme Construction
+Yamal LNG, A Construction of the Extreme

 When construction started on the Yamal LNG facility at Sabetta in 2011, the site had no access route by land or sea.
 The area is isolated – located in a remote wilderness on the banks of the Ob, a river that is ice-bound for eight months of the year – and far from any town or any oil industry infrastructure.
 It is pitch black for two months of the year.
 In winter, the temperature can drop to -50°C.